srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ```
 You can see all the scripts to reproduce Section 5's results (ls -l).

-The fuzzers are installed in /home/user42/fuzzers/copy_5/, but the data are in /home/user42/fuzzers/.
+**Build. ** The fuzzers are installed in /home/user42/fuzzers/copy_5/, but the data are in /home/user42/fuzzers/.
 The source code is in /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-source/tools/clang/tools/.
 You can rebuild the code by:
 ```